 Wrap your belt around your waist, but make sure it is placed above your belly button.
 This is because the belt must rest above the muscles of the abdominal wall.

-Never should you place the belt below the stomach as it will not cause you any benefit.
-Or even if you feel more comfortable this way.
+You should never place the belt below the stomach as it will not be much helpful, even if you feel more comfortable this way.
 Also, the position of the belt may vary according to the type of lift you are going to carry out.

 5. How tight should the belt be?